 Story Two: Perhaps you want 180 people to work adjacent to the factory they manage and make sales for, and that office is to be built and furnished to the highest sustainable standards.
 Viking Air.

-Story Three: What if you own one of the city’s most well respected high tech medical research companies and you want to both attract the best and the brightest while keeping your physical plant costs competitive?
-These are the kind of design challenges that we solve for clients who know the value of design in the workplace.
+Story Three: What if you own one of the city’s most well respected high tech medical research companies and you want to attract the best and the brightest while keeping your physical plant costs competitive?
+Starfish Medical.